junxit/us-congress-bills-111/metadata.md

 - 2010-07-27 — Mr. Cummings moved to suspend the rules and agree to the resolution.
 - 2010-07-27 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H6071)
 - 2010-07-27 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H6071)
+- 2010-07-28 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.